Discovering Properties of Inflectional Morphology in Neural Emergent Communication

-\textit{Fusionality} \revision{or \textit{degree of fusion}} is the expression of multiple attributes of meaning within one morpheme or symbol.
-Prior work examines this by taking conditional probabilities of surface forms after ablating feature pairs from the dataset \cite{rathi2021information,rathi2022explaining}.
-However, this requires training a model for each feature pair, a computationally expensive approach.
+\revision{\textit{Fusion}} is the expression of multiple attributes of meaning within one morpheme or symbol.
+Prior work examines this by taking conditional probabilities of surface forms after ablating feature pairs from \revision{data} \cite{rathi2021information,rathi2022explaining}\revision{, but} this requires \revision{computationally expensive training of models for each feature pair}.
 The fusion of two attributes $A_1,A_2$ is equivalent to treating them as one attribute $A_{12} = A_1 \times A_2$, for which symbols may be chosen arbitrarily, and a language may be compositional with respect to a particular fused attribute set.
 As such, we define a novel metric of fused TopSim (\textbf{F-TopSim}), calculated by the maximum TopSim over the fusions of all attribute pairs.
-A language is fusional if $\text{F-TopSim} \geq \text{TopSim}$, which we summarize by a F-TopSim $\delta = \text{F-TopSim} - \text{TopSim}$.
+A language is fusional if $\text{F-TopSim} \geq \text{TopSim}$, so we summarize \revision{the degree of fusion with} F-TopSim $\delta = \text{F-TopSim} - \text{TopSim}$.